TrevorMaxfield/cubic-collisions/README.md

 # cubic-collisions
-Supporting repository for the paper "On Devising More Competitive Strategies for Creating and Avoiding Collisions along Differentiable Trajectories"
+Supporting repository for the paper "On Devising More Competitive Strategies for Creating and Avoiding Collisions along Differentiable Trajectories".